hades-ts/hades/apps/docs/docs/bots/zeus/configuration.md

 ## Rules

-Create a `rules` folder under the guild id folder that is under the `data` folder.
+1. Create a `rules` folder under the guild id folder that is under the `data` folder.
-Then, create a file with a json, md, or yaml extension that contains the rule information.
+2. Create a file (json, md, or yaml extension) that contains the rule information.

 ### Example